wordofwarning/wordofwarning.org/current/2022-springsummer/gambit/index.md

 Gambit — the act of tripping someone to make them fall…?

 #### Details
-FREE: aimed for you to encounter by chance in the city streets.<br>Time: Saturday 20 August 2022, between 12noon and 5pm (timings tbc).<br>Location: <a href="https://www.manchester.gov.uk/info/511/conservation_areas/144/st_anns_square_conservation_area" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7HQ
+FREE: aimed for you to encounter by chance in the city streets.<br>Time: Saturday 20 August 2022, between 12noon and 4pm (timings tbc).<br>Location: <a href="https://www.manchester.gov.uk/info/511/conservation_areas/144/st_anns_square_conservation_area" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7HQ

 *You might also just catch a glimpse if you happen to be around MMU Birley Campus in Hulme on Tuesday 16 August, or in Media City at Salford Quays on Thursday 18 August!*

 #### Access
-Age Advisory: parental/guardian discretion.<br>Content Warnings: may disturb, please click [here](/warnings) for specific warnings.<br>Features: choreographed movement + playful intervention; no spoken language.<br>Queries: please email <mailto:info@habmcr.org>
+Age Advisory: parental/guardian discretion.<br>Features: choreographed movement + playful intervention; no spoken language.<br>Queries: please email <mailto:info@habmcr.org>

 #### About
 >A gambit (from ancient Italian *gambetto*, the act of tripping someone with the leg to make them fall) is a chess opening in which a player makes sacrifices to achieve a subsequent positional advantage.<br>The word "gambit" is also sometimes used to describe similar tactics used by people in a struggle with rivals, for example "The early election was a risky gambit by Theresa May".